 Vocabulary accuracy and reading engagement are vital aspects of reading comprehension and enjoyment.
 Students with a strong vocabulary and high level of engagement consistently read significantly more words in print than their peers.
 This, in turn, deepens and strengthens their overall achievement.
 The benefit of that additional practice compounds throughout a student's life.

 Ultimately, the goal of reading instruction is not simply to help students achieve technical improvement but also to help instill in them the confidence and enthusiasm that transforms them from students who can read successfully to young people who identify as readers.
 Therefore, the Institute of Reading Development considers engagement as significant as more standard measurements, like ORF, to determine whether our program has been successful for students.

+VOCABULARY ACCURACY

-VOCABULARY ACCURACY READING ENGAGEMENT
+READING ENGAGEMENT

-Students who participated in the Reading & Writing Skills Program increased vocabulary accuracy across all grade levels.
-Students across all grade levels who participated in the Reading & Writing Skills program indicated increased reading engagement.
-AN ONGOING PARTNERSHIP The success of the initial Reading and Writing Skills Program in 2021 has led to an ongoing partnership between TUSD and IRD.
+Students across all grade levels who participated in the Reading Skills program indicated increased reading engagement.
+AN ONGOING PARTNERSHIP The success of the initial Reading Skills Program in 2021 has led to an ongoing partnership between TUSD and IRD.
 The program continues to enroll new TUSD students throughout the year and students continue to make academic gains.

-For more information or to learn how you can bring IRD's Reading & Writing Skills Program to your school or district, contact: Lynda Probst Institute of Reading Development LProbst@readingprograms.org
+For more information or to learn how you can bring IRD's Reading Skills Program to your school or district, contact: Lynda Probst LProbst@readingprograms.org k12.readingcourses.org